skobayas/play-with-pqc/webservice.md

 That is RAW key pair of Dilithium2.
 Both key are base64 encoded, each (binary format) size should be following.

-Secret(Private) key : 1312 Byte
+Secret(Private) key : 2528 Byte

-Public key          : 2420 Byte
+Public key          : 1312 Byte
+(I wrote wrong sizes, as initial commit.
+Fixed.)

 It describe following page.